China web site directory

 A new, modern web site full of news and cultural traditions.
 Also news of events.
 Based in UK and France.

-As well as information sites giving reference information, it is interesting to read the blogs of people with personal experience of China.
+As well as information sites giving reference information, it is interesting to read the blogs of people with personal experiences of China.
 As these are personal views expounding a range of opinions, we must add that including the site does not imply we agree with the content.
 These web sites give a glimpse of China in the here and now.

 A personal blog about living in China observing all the ups and downs of moving to China including learning the language and getting to grips with the culture at first hand.